usnistgov/OSCAL-Pages/src/content/resources/_index.md

 The OSCAL project maintains a variety of resources to learn and use OSCAL.

-## Learn

-### Reference
+### OSCAL Reference

-The [reference](https://pages.nist.gov/OSCAL-Reference) section contains the full details of all OSCAL models for development snapshots and all published releases, with visualizations of models in outline form, reference documentation for individual elements, and indices for the location of all elements across all models.
+The [reference](https://pages.nist.gov/OSCAL-Reference) section contains the full details of all OSCAL models for development snapshots and all published releases, with visualizations of models in [outline form](https://pages.nist.gov/OSCAL-Reference/models/#:~:text=.-,Outline%20Pages), [reference documentation](https://pages.nist.gov/OSCAL-Reference/models/#:~:text=.-,Reference%20Pages) for individual elements, and [indices](https://pages.nist.gov/OSCAL-Reference/models/#:~:text=.-,Index%20Pages) for the location of all elements across all models.

-## Use

-### Downloads

-The [downloads](./downloads/) page has links and instructions to download releases and development snapshots of the OSCAL data models.
+For each released model, outline entries are linked to their corresponding references.
+For example, the [Catalog](https://pages.nist.gov/OSCAL-Reference/models/develop/catalog/) outline for the latest [development snapshot](https://pages.nist.gov/OSCAL-Reference/models/develop/catalog/) is provided in [XML](https://pages.nist.gov/OSCAL-Reference/models/develop/catalog/xml-outline/) and in [JSON/YAML](https://pages.nist.gov/OSCAL-Reference/models/develop/catalog/json-outline/) formats.
+In each format, the outline entries are linked to their definitions and constraints.

 ### Examples